 The fact is, any business risks unnecessary legal expenses if they do not get up to speed.
 There is a growing list of business owners facing legal challenges in the area of website accessibility right now, making recognition of these issues necessary moving forward.

 If you have made it this far, then you are likely wondering: “what options are there for my business?”
 The options to deal with this include:

-● Go offline… maybe not a reasonable idea in a day and age where people expect a defining web presence
+● Go offline… in a time where people expect you to have a defining web presence

 ● Build a compliant website from scratch … the cost being in the tens of thousands to meet all of the standards detailed in WCAG